samcaulfield/PML_IDE/README.md

 **File save & retrieve**

-This ensures entered/uploaded code is optionally saved for later retrieval.
+Save the editor contents online for later retrieval.
 * Sign in and click `File > Save to server`
-* Enter a file name (file extension optional) and click `Save` The file is now saved on the server and is private to your account.
+* Enter a file name (file extension optional) and click `Save` The file is now saved on the server under your username.
 * To retrieve a file, sign in and click `File > Open from server`.
 The files saved to your account will be listed.
-Click on the name of the file to open it in the editor.
+* Click on the name of the file to open it in the editor.
 If there are no files saved to your account, the message `There are no files saved on your account` will be displayed.
-There is also an option to save existing file to disk.
-* After Sign in, click `File > Save to disk`.
-A dialog would appear giving the the option to open file.pml.
-This is a standard feature in firefox.
-* You will be viewed with options to open or save file.
-The contents of your pml file will automatically download and be saved onto the desktop.
-*To open the file saved to disk, the file upload function can be executed.

 **Code editor**